bcwaters/ai_cmd/grok/README.md

     a file option to load a file form the specified path the user givesj image mode to switch models
     a flag to switch the model

+    more... type more to get a full list of options

   Encapulate system prompt in a file and load it.
      allow for different profiles